Possible Causes for Bumps on the Roof of Your Mouth

 - High fever

-- Aloe Vera is a good "first-aid plant".
+- Aloe vera is a good "first-aid plant."
 Aloe gel helps speed up the healing process and offers soothing pain relief to the sufferer.
 First dry the area with cotton swab.
 Cut open a leaf and using a clean spoon, scoop a little of the aloe gel and directly dab on the sore.
 You can repeat as often as you need to.

-- The milk of magnesia is an antacid.
-It will help neutralize the acids in the mouth that cause the appearance of canker sores.
-It can be used as a mouth rinse or you can dab directly on the sore using a cotton swab, at least 3 times a day or as needed.
-You can also mix 1 tsp of milk of magnesia with 1 tsp Benadryl liquid allergy med.
+- The milk of magnesia is an antacid that can help provide some relief.7 It can be used as a mouth rinse or you can dab directly on the sore using a cotton swab, at least three times a day or as needed.
+You can also mix one tsp of milk of magnesia with one tsp Benadryl liquid allergy medication.

 - Antacids can help neutralize the acids in your mouth and eventually aid in the healing of the sores.
 Make sure to check the label for dosage instructions.

 - Salt water is a classic rinse to help heal wounds in the mouth.
 Make a mixture of about 1/2 tsp of salt for one cup of water and rinse your mouth with it, like a mouthwash, for 30 seconds.
 The high concentration of sodium chloride will draw water from the surrounding tissues to facilitate osmosis.
 This will help heal open wounds.